pigpenguin/dotfiles/README.md

 ## Window Manager ##

-Currently the configured window manage is[herbstluftwm](https://herbstluftwm.org) (which will be refered to as hlwm from now on) the config for that is divided into a couple of pieces.
+Currently the configured window manage is [herbstluftwm](https://herbstluftwm.org) (which will be refered to as hlwm from now on) the config for that is divided into a couple of pieces.